bgu-frontend/hw4-security/README.md

     2. given an existing post id, a delete request is sent to /api/post/:id, then I expect the post to be returned.
     3. A matter of taste: if "then" expects more than one result, separate each one to a different test, (at the cost of code duplication, but can use a mutual code block of beforeEach).

-### Bonus: up to 10 points ("magen" for the exercises) for extra features:
-1. Let the user add a profile picture.
-Save it to Cloudinary.
-2. Make the photo editable with a click, at the profile page.
-3. Wherever there's a post shown, add the profile picture of the author.

-## Prerequisites

-### Client side: uploading a video file:
-1. Read about testing, user administration, and authentication at https://fullstackopen.com/en/part4/.
-2. Read about bcrypt format: https://en.wikipedia.org/wiki/Bcrypt and https://stackoverflow.com/questions/32918460/why-is-the-hash-generated-by-bcrypt-non-deterministic.
-3. Read about JSON Web Token: https://jwt.io/introduction.

-### Tips:
-1. Try the [vscode debugger for nextjs.](https://nextjs.org/docs/pages/building-your-application/configuring/debugging), it's easy to install and use most of the time, but sometimes the breakpoints don't work.

 ### Grading process:
 1. Clone your submitted repo.